HartlandRobotics/ArduinoIntroduction/_posts/2014-11-21-components.md

 ## Ping (distance) Sensors
 ![Ping Sensor]({{ site.baseurl }}/assets/components/ping.jpg)

 Ping sensors can tell you how far away an object is.
 They send out an ultrsonic pulse and measure the time it takes to receive the response.
-[Johnny-Five Ping Reference](https://github.com/rwaldron/johnny-five/wiki/Ping)
+These can be purchased on [Amazon](http://www.amazon.com/Ultrasonic-Distance-Measuring-Compatible-Duemilanove/dp/B00SXZWMCS/ref=sr_1_1?rps=1&ie=UTF8&qid=1465054973&sr=8-1&keywords=HC-SR04&refinements=p_85%3A2470955011)

 ## Breadboards and Wires
 ![Breadboard]({{ site.baseurl }}/assets/components/breadboard.jpg)